 There's a pretty good comparison table between Slack Plus and Mattermost here.

-I’m a big proponent of on-premises installations.
-And not only because it’s fun.
-Moving services to the cloud because “then it’s someone else’s problem” - when it breaks, it’s still your problem, except you’re helpless.
+I'm a big proponent of on-premises installations.
+And not only because it's fun.
+Moving services to the cloud because “then it's someone else's problem” is myopic - when it breaks, it's still your problem, except you're helpless.
 Cost may have been the reason to explain this change to management, but from a sysadmin perspective, running this service and being able to freely integrate it with any local system was the main motivation.

 Configuration is nice and easy through the web-based System Console or by editing the config.json file, although I would also like to see an option to push settings to the clients.
-There’s also a CLI, but I haven’t really looked into it.
+There's also a CLI, but I haven't really looked into it.
 Being an Electron app, you will not be able to manage Mattermost's preferences with your usual tools (defaults, profiles) and Mattermost should really update their documentation to cover enterprise administration.

 Initial testing (with version 3.4) went smoothly, but when we moved into production and started on-boarding everyone the Mattermost server would suddenly start crashing.
 I still don't know exactly what caused it, but I'm happy to report that's the only time it's done that.
 I have not had the Mattermost server crash since.